nelkinda/gameoflife-kotlin/README.md

 - The acceptance tests are written using BDD in Gherkin and executed via Cucumber.
 - The unit tests are written and executed with JUnit 5.
   Regular code coverage is measured using JaCoCo which reports 100% lines and condition coverage.
-  On top of that, _Pitest_ is used to perform mutation testing.
-  The mutation tests run by _Pitest_ report 0 surviving mutations.

 ### SonarQube
 - The project has a SonarQube analysis.